Postgraduate Course: End of Life, Ethics and Law (LAWS11468)

 ||Feedback on the formative and summative assessments will be given in written form for written submissions, and written and oral form for contribution to class discussions

 Feedback on both formative and summative in-course assessed work will be provided in time to be of use in subsequent assessments within the course.
-Students are expected to make use of feedback given on the 1,000 word formative essay, to enhance their 3,000 word summative essays.
+Students are expected to make use of feedback given on the 1,000 word formative essay, to enhance their 1,000 word written policy briefs and 3,000 word summative essays.

 Feedback on the summative assessment will be provided in written form via Learn, the University of Edinburgh's Virtual Learning Environment (VLE).